JesterWizard/C-SkillSystem-Mokha/docs/Jester_Documents/StatScreen_Promotions.md

 ## How To Modify

 To edit the promotion options on a per-unit basis you'll want to navigate to [DrawPage7.c](../../Kernel/Wizardry/Core/StatScreen/DrawPages/DrawPage7.c).
 Inside ``unit_promotions`` is a variable width macros called ``UNIT_PROMOS`` that takes a unit character ID as a key, and a number of ``PROMO`` macros between 1-3.
 The ``PROMO`` macros themselves take a class ID and a variable number of skill IDs between 0-3.
 The list is terminated with ``{0}`` do not remove it.

+## TODO
+- Maybe shift the space around for a 4th option?

 ## Limitations/Bugs